Ando: Building Slack from Scratch

 You’d have to succeed here, for there was no further West to go.

-The decision came in the spirit of truth seeking.
+The decision to start a new company last year came in the spirit of truth seeking.
 “I willed myself into being good at things that I’m just naturally not great at,” she reflects in hindsight.
 “Good and great are so different.”
 She wanted to re-orient herself toward what she realized she was naturally skilled at, and called it a founder’s duty to match herself to the right market and problem where she could lead her team to massive success.

 At Alloy, she had been playing a game where she didn’t feel she had as many “cheat codes.”
 Though by background an engineer, she eventually discovered her latent talent for design and marketing.
-She describes design as craft that goes beyond visual aesthetics, into the amorphous and hard-to-measure feel of using a product, from the naming of features and cadence of notifications, to spending hours inside of the data model.
-This kind of design matters most when the company you’re building has to be adopted and loved by consumers.
+When she says design, she means craft that goes beyond visual aesthetics, into the amorphous and hard-to-measure feel of using a product, from the naming of features and cadence of notifications, to spending hours inside of the data model.
+Design at the human layer matters most when the company you’re building has to be adopted and loved by consumers.

-Spend time with Sara and you’d notice she is constitutionally unable to care less.
-Sweating the small details is a personal standard that shows up everywhere beyond the product.
+Spend time with Sara and you’ll pick up that she is constitutionally unable to care less.
+Sweating the small details is a personal standard that shows up everywhere, even beyond the product.
+Over the weeks, sitting on the togo couch in the corner, I watched the mauve limewash go up and the wood panelling brought in.
 She was very opinionated that the office design should be calm and studio-like to inspire creativity.
-Over the weeks, sitting on the togo couch in the corner, I watched the mauve limewash go up and the wood panelling brought in.

 What does Ando do?